soryu-ryouji/soryu-ryouji/README.md

 ### Hello👋, I'm Ryouji!

-I'm a game programmer.
+I'm a game programmer in China.

-I Love Open Source、vim and all kinds of fun things.
+I love Open Source, vim and all kinds of fun things.

 <!--
 **soryu-ryouji/soryu-ryouji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.